Home » Veggie cake recipes » The Original Veggie Cakes Recipe

 Breakfast is perhaps where we all have the most difficult time fitting vegetables into our day.
 Veggie patties make a great “grab and go breakfast”, but if you have 5 minutes to cook an egg and slide it on top of your vegetable patty, it is a delicious way to start your day.

-Vegetable patty with egg on top.
+Vegetable patty with egg on top on a white plate.

 Learn how easy it is to make this veggie cake recipe yourself instead of buying them.
 You can customize your vegetable patties to suit your tastes or simply to use up what you already have.
 Once you get the hang of it, the possibilities are endless.